tommyzhng/cpp-pid/README.md

   * Standard form PID with the derivative on measurement
 * Integral windup clamping
 * Output clamping
-* Low pass filter on the derivative term and output term
+* Low-pass filter on the derivative term and output term
+* Pre-multiplication of the time step with the integral and derivative gains

 As used in: \
 [A cascaded TVC rocket project](https://github.com/CAPTR-Project/CAPTR-V1-AVI) \